Park hikers may have died in 'sympathetic murder-suicide'

 Share via Email

-Authorities told the Orange County Register that there was evidence the pair had been battling the elements: The bodies were under a tree, with items of clothing covering their legs to protect them from the blazing sun.
+The Orange County Register reports there was evidence the pair had been battling the elements.
+The bodies were under a tree, with clothing covering their legs to protect them from the blazing sun.
 They appeared to have been rationing food and had no water.

 Nguyen's family said investigators told them that based on the circumstances and positioning of the bodies, they believed the two died in a "sympathetic murder-suicide."